wsor4035/troll/README.md

 * /t-chat sender message: Send something in the chat with another name!
 * /t-msg fromstring toplayer msgstring: Send an msg from another player

+##todo

+###fix/modify
+* "the field of view doesn't change, which means I only have the impression of being higher and not taller" - look into fov on /grow_player
+* "collision box doesn't seem tall enough when giant (like 3 blocks instead of 6)" - was set smaller, will be fixed
+* "jumping doesn't scale when growing (but does when shrinked)" - will look into it
+* "when going in F7 mode, the camera distance doesn't scale" - known issue, have to do some research

+###planned
+* spawn a mob under a player, tie them to the mob, and vanish them.
+* possible screw with inventory